-When the study concludes, the CMA must decide whether to continue to a full market investigation.
+In November 2022, the CMA decided to undertake a full market investigation.
 At the end of this process, it has powers to impose sweeping remedies on market participants if they are justified by evidence of harm to consumers.

 In parallel with the European Commission, the CMA has launched an investigation of Google and Meta’s “Jedi Blue” agreement.
 The CMA chief executive stated: “We will not shy away from scrutinising the behaviour of big tech firms while we await powers for the Digital Markets Unit.”

 The CMA has accepted Google’s commitments relating to their removal of third-party cookies from their web browser Chrome, and is “is working closely with the Information Commissioner’s Office (ICO) to oversee the development of the proposals, so that they protect privacy without unduly restricting competition and harming consumers.”
 According to the CMA, the commitments include:

 - “A more transparent process than initially proposed, including engagement with third parties and publishing test results, with the option for the CMA to require Google to address issues raised by the CMA or third parties;

 - “Google will not remove third-party cookies until the CMA is satisfied that its competition concerns have been addressed.
 If the CMA is not satisfied that its competition concerns have been addressed, the CMA may take further action (i.e. re-open its investigation, impose interim measures or proceed to a decision);

 - “Commitments to restrict the sharing of data within its ecosystem to ensure that it doesn’t gain an advantage over competitors when third-party cookies are removed; and commitments to not self-preference its advertising services;

 - “A Monitoring Trustee will be appointed to work alongside the CMA to ensure the commitments are monitored effectively and Google complies with its obligations.
 This appointment is expected to be made shortly.”